anshkaushik26/sample-Mini-Ai-Chatbot/README.md

-# Rivram Mini — Deployment Test
+ Deployment Test

-A small, standalone replica of the Rivram architecture, built to prove out the Vercel + Render + Gemini deployment path before committing to it for the real project. **This is not the real Rivram codebase** — it does not import, modify, or depend on it in any way.
+A small, standalone replica of  architecture, built to prove out the Vercel + Render + Gemini deployment path before committing to it for the real project. *** — it does not import, modify, or depend on it in any way.

 ## Architecture